-The North Carolina Community College System is implementing a new developmental education model, Reinforced Instruction for Student Excellence (RISE).
-The RISE model, effective Fall 2020, will replace prerequisite remediation with corequisite remediation for most students.
+The Reinforced Instruction for Student Excellence (RISE) model, effective Fall 2020, replaced prerequisite remediation with corequisite remediation for most students.
 The goal is to provide students an opportunity to successfully complete their gateway math and English courses on their first attempt.

-New students who graduated from a US high school within the last 10 years will be placed into one of three pathways based on their unweighted high school GPA;
+New students who graduated from a US high school will be placed into one of three pathways based on their unweighted high school GPA;

-• 2.8 or higher - students may register for any gateway English or math course.

-- 2.2 2.79 students may register for any gateway English or math course, but they are required to take the corresponding corequisite course.
+- 2.8 or higher students may register for any gateway English or math course. - 2.2 2.79 students may register for any gateway English or math course, but they are required to take the corresponding corequisite course.
 For example, a student taking ENG 111 must also register for ENG 011 (corequisite course). - Below 2.2 students must successfully complete Transition English and Transition Math prior to enrolling in a gateway English or math course.